-Buying a home for the first time is exciting, but it can also feel overwhelming.
+Buying a home for the first time is exciting, but it can also feel very overwhelming.
 Your first home should be a blessing, not a burden.

 The more prepared you are, the more likely you’ll find the right fit – for your heart, head, and wallet!

 Instead of racking every nerve, rely on these tips to help you navigate the process, save money, and avoid common mistakes.

 1) Figure Out How Much You Can Afford